 After the Star Trek: Discovery panel at New York Comic Con, TrekMovie had a chance to talk with the cast and executive producers at roundtable interviews in the press room, where they elaborated on some of what they’d said in the panel about the character arcs (for both new and returning characters) and stories coming in season two.
-We’ll be rolling more of them out throughout the week, but start with the show’s lead.
+We’ll be rolling more of them out throughout the week; here’s our interview with two of the show’s newest cast members.

 Ethan Peck (Spock) and Anson Mount (Christopher Pike) were teamed up to talk about what it’s like playing such well-known characters, the Trek history that affects their acting choices, and the stories coming our way in season two.
 Not only that, Peck demonstrated one very specific Spock-like ability for our camera.
 Watch the full video below the interview.